OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 3
 ### Benefits
 ### Activity
 The deployment process automatically verifies the integrity of the binaries by checking their signatures against trusted certificates.
-Binaries should have been signed at build time.
-This may include binaries that have been developed and built in-house, as well as third-party libraries.
-Binary signatures that cannot be verified, including if the certificate is invalid or has expired, should not be deployed.
+Sign binaries at build time.
+This may include binaries developed and built in-house, as well as third-party libraries.
+Do not deploy binary signatures that cannot be verified, including those with invalid or expired certificates.

-If the list of trusted certificates includes third-party developers, these should be checked periodically, and maintained in-line with the organisation's wider governance surrounding trusted third-party suppliers.
+If the list of trusted certificates includes third-party developers, check them periodically, and keep them in line with the organisation's wider governance surrounding trusted third-party suppliers.

-A human should manually approve the deployment on at least one occasion during an automated deployment.
-Manual interventions should be inserted into the otherwise automated deployment process for checking and approval.
-These interventions should occur at any points where such human checks could be significantly more accurate than an automated one would be.
+Manually approve the deployment at least once during an automated deployment.
+Whenever a human check is significantly more accurate than an automated one during the deployment process, do it manually.

 ### Maturity Questions
 #### Q 1